What is it? Also called poisoning by sunlight.

 Photodermatitis is a term that refers to different allergic reactions caused by sunlight.
 It can be acute (sudden) or chronic (ongoing).
 Another term used for the same condition includes polymorphism.

-Depending on the amount of exposure to the sun, reactions may vary from person to person.
+Depending on exposure to the sun, reactions may vary from person to person.
 They usually occur after an episode of intense sun exposure, usually in the spring or early summer.

-Symptoms can range from mild, such as sunburn, including red, itchy, hot patches and scaly skin, to more severe forms such as fragile vesicles or blisters (fluid-filled, like bubbles under the skin) and dark, thick skin on the skin. chronic skin
+Symptoms can range from mild, such as sunburn, red, itchy, hot patches, and scaly skin, to more severe forms such as fragile vesicles or blisters (fluid-filled, like bubbles under the skin) and dark, thick skin on the skin. chronic skin

-The exact number of patients is not known as many patients do not seek medical attention.
+The exact number of patients is unknown as many patients do not seek medical attention.
 What is known is that women are more prone to suffer from photosensitivity.

-The condition can have a strong psychosocial impact on patients with women more likely than men to suffer from emotional distress.
+The condition can have a substantial psychosocial impact on patients, with women more likely than men to suffer from emotional distress.